Dealing with eye strain and headaches when working from home

 • Consider lubricating/soothing eye drops to help your eyes stay comfortable.

-Additional health tips for working from home
+Other tips when for working from home

 • Ensure you stick to a schedule.
 Get dressed and freshen up even if no one is going to see you